British, EU leaders to meet as Brexit deadline looms

 "The Brexiteers may lose their Brexit," she added.

-Frank Jordans in Berlin contributed to this story.
+Lorne Cook in Brussels, and Frank Jordans in Berlin, contributed to this story.